martbetz/martbetz.github.io/WIP/readme.md

 <b>This page is a work in progress, but I’ll finish it  as soon as I can — <i>so just hold on to your rug, there, Bob!</i></b>
 </span><hr></p>

-The aim of RawFocus, then, is to compliment the 'news' section of the main RawTherapee website, and to provide a greater insight into what's being talked about and what's currently going on with the project.
+The aim of RawFocus, then, is to compliment the 'news' section of the main RawTherapee website; to provide a greater insight into what's being talked about and what's currently going on with the project.

 </font>